eic/epic-prod/docs/RECO/24.03.1/index.md

                 45to135deg , Sub-directory or File Count:192
         pi0 , Sub-directory or File Count:10
             100MeV , Sub-directory or File Count:3
-                130to177deg , Sub-directory or File Count:29
-                3to50deg , Sub-directory or File Count:26
-                45to135deg , Sub-directory or File Count:28
             10GeV , Sub-directory or File Count:3
-                130to177deg , Sub-directory or File Count:297
-                3to50deg , Sub-directory or File Count:279
+                3to50deg , Sub-directory or File Count:147
-                45to135deg , Sub-directory or File Count:312
+                45to135deg , Sub-directory or File Count:285
             1GeV , Sub-directory or File Count:3
-                130to177deg , Sub-directory or File Count:87
+                130to177deg , Sub-directory or File Count:74
-                3to50deg , Sub-directory or File Count:92
+                3to50deg , Sub-directory or File Count:86
-                45to135deg , Sub-directory or File Count:101
+                45to135deg , Sub-directory or File Count:92
             200MeV , Sub-directory or File Count:3
-                130to177deg , Sub-directory or File Count:16
+                130to177deg , Sub-directory or File Count:14
-                3to50deg , Sub-directory or File Count:15
+                3to50deg , Sub-directory or File Count:13
-                45to135deg , Sub-directory or File Count:16
+                45to135deg , Sub-directory or File Count:14
             20GeV , Sub-directory or File Count:3
-                130to177deg , Sub-directory or File Count:489
+                130to177deg , Sub-directory or File Count:439
-                3to50deg , Sub-directory or File Count:475
+                3to50deg , Sub-directory or File Count:433
-                45to135deg , Sub-directory or File Count:548
+                45to135deg , Sub-directory or File Count:492
             2GeV , Sub-directory or File Count:3
-                130to177deg , Sub-directory or File Count:114
+                130to177deg , Sub-directory or File Count:106
-                3to50deg , Sub-directory or File Count:122
+                3to50deg , Sub-directory or File Count:110
-                45to135deg , Sub-directory or File Count:132
+                45to135deg , Sub-directory or File Count:122
             40GeV , Sub-directory or File Count:1
-                3to50deg , Sub-directory or File Count:884
+                3to50deg , Sub-directory or File Count:801
             500MeV , Sub-directory or File Count:3
-                130to177deg , Sub-directory or File Count:46
+                130to177deg , Sub-directory or File Count:43
-                3to50deg , Sub-directory or File Count:40
+                3to50deg , Sub-directory or File Count:33
-                45to135deg , Sub-directory or File Count:69
+                45to135deg , Sub-directory or File Count:63
             5GeV , Sub-directory or File Count:3
-                130to177deg , Sub-directory or File Count:186
+                130to177deg , Sub-directory or File Count:164
-                3to50deg , Sub-directory or File Count:158
+                3to50deg , Sub-directory or File Count:145
-                45to135deg , Sub-directory or File Count:204
+                45to135deg , Sub-directory or File Count:186
             60GeV , Sub-directory or File Count:1
-                3to50deg , Sub-directory or File Count:1157
+                3to50deg , Sub-directory or File Count:1034
         proton , Sub-directory or File Count:8
             100MeV , Sub-directory or File Count:3
-                130to177deg , Sub-directory or File Count:29
+                130to177deg , Sub-directory or File Count:24
-                3to50deg , Sub-directory or File Count:27
+                3to50deg , Sub-directory or File Count:25
-                45to135deg , Sub-directory or File Count:29
+                45to135deg , Sub-directory or File Count:27
             10GeV , Sub-directory or File Count:3
-                130to177deg , Sub-directory or File Count:229
+                130to177deg , Sub-directory or File Count:203
-                3to50deg , Sub-directory or File Count:228
+                3to50deg , Sub-directory or File Count:206
-                45to135deg , Sub-directory or File Count:225
+                45to135deg , Sub-directory or File Count:203
             1GeV , Sub-directory or File Count:3
-                130to177deg , Sub-directory or File Count:150
+                130to177deg , Sub-directory or File Count:134
-                3to50deg , Sub-directory or File Count:152
+                3to50deg , Sub-directory or File Count:135
-                45to135deg , Sub-directory or File Count:152
+                45to135deg , Sub-directory or File Count:138
             200MeV , Sub-directory or File Count:3
-                130to177deg , Sub-directory or File Count:16
+                130to177deg , Sub-directory or File Count:14
-                3to50deg , Sub-directory or File Count:16
+                3to50deg , Sub-directory or File Count:15
-                45to135deg , Sub-directory or File Count:24
+                45to135deg , Sub-directory or File Count:22
             20GeV , Sub-directory or File Count:3
-                130to177deg , Sub-directory or File Count:294
-                3to50deg , Sub-directory or File Count:292
-                45to135deg , Sub-directory or File Count:288
             2GeV , Sub-directory or File Count:3
-                130to177deg , Sub-directory or File Count:167
-                3to50deg , Sub-directory or File Count:168
-                45to135deg , Sub-directory or File Count:164
             500MeV , Sub-directory or File Count:3
-                130to177deg , Sub-directory or File Count:126
+                130to177deg , Sub-directory or File Count:115
-                3to50deg , Sub-directory or File Count:123
+                3to50deg , Sub-directory or File Count:111
-                45to135deg , Sub-directory or File Count:156
             5GeV , Sub-directory or File Count:3
-                130to177deg , Sub-directory or File Count:183
-                3to50deg , Sub-directory or File Count:185
-                45to135deg , Sub-directory or File Count:181
 ```